top of page

 • Register client entities with the IRS (obtain Global Intermediary Identification Numbers ("GIINs")) and in IGA and CRS multi-jurisdictional portals

-• Complete IRS forms and CRS self-certifications
+• Complete IRS forms and self-certifications

 • Draft Sponsoring Entity Agreements